knative/docs/code-samples/eventing/kafka/channel/README.md

 * A username and password.
 * The type of SASL mechanism you wish to use.
 For example; `PLAIN`, `SCRAM-SHA-256` or `SCRAM-SHA-512`.

-!!! note
-    It is recommended to also enable TLS as described in the previous section.
+**Note:** It is recommended to also enable TLS as described in the previous section.

 1. Edit the `config-kafka` ConfigMap: